+- a.
+Issuing a mutual no-contact directive(s); - b.
+Providing an escort to ensure safe movement between classes and activities; - c.
+Not sharing classes or extracurricular activities; - d.
+Moving to a different residence hall;

+e.
+Providing written information regarding institution and community services including but not limited to medical, counseling and academic support services, such as tutoring;

+f.
+Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty;

+g.
+Taking a leave of absence;

-- a) Issuing a no-contact directive(s); - b) Providing an effective escort to ensure safe movement between classes and activities; - c) Not sharing classes or extracurricular activities; - d) Moving to a different residence hall; - e) Providing written information regarding institution and community services including but not limited to medical, counseling and academic support services, such as tutoring; - f) Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - g) Restricting to online classes; - h) Providing information regarding campus transportation options; - i) Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined;1 and - j) Requiring the parties to report any violations of these restrictions.
+- h.
+Restricting to online classes; - i.
+Providing information regarding campus transportation options;

+j.
+Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and k.
+Requiring the parties to report any violations of these restrictions.